Everard Calthrop: Early life and career

 Calthrop was born on 3 March 1857, the eldest son of farmer Everard Calthrop.
-He had six brothers, one of whom was Sir Guy Calthrop, general manager of the London & North Western Railway.
+He had six brothers, one of whom was Sir Guy Calthrop, general manager of the London and North Western Railway.
 The family lived at Deeping Fen, Lincolnshire, where Calthrop was born, and later at Sutton in the Isle of Ely.
 Calthrop was educated at Uppingham School.

-Calthrop started work with Robert Stephenson & Co and then was apprenticed to the London & North Western Railway at Crewe in 1874.
+Calthrop started work with Robert Stephenson and Company and then was apprenticed to the London & North Western Railway at Crewe in 1874.
 In 1879 he joined the Great Western Railway, where he rose to assistant manager of the Carriage and Wagon Works.
 In 1882 he went to India to join the Great Indian Peninsula Railway as a locomotive inspector.